malgorithms/toffee/README.md

 Eco is another CoffeeScript templating language and inspiration for Toffee.
 The syntaxes are pretty different, so pick the one you prefer.

-One big advantage Toffee of Toffee: multiple lines of CoffeeScript do not all need to be tagged.
+One big Toffee advantage: multiple lines of CoffeeScript do not all need to be tagged.
 Compare:

 ECO
 ```